visionmedia/stats/Readme.md

 # jss

   JavaScript statistics library built on uglify-js, reporting all sorts of interesting (and non-interesting) stats.
-Comes complete with an extremely simply js API, as well as a CLI.
+Comes complete with an extremely simple js API, as well as a CLI.

 ## Example